WavesWho/WavesWho/README.md

 • I don't mind being cuddled/hugged, but I do NOT like being humped if you are a stranger and not a close friend.
   You can interact with me, I don't bite.
 If you want to chat, please whisper.
 I'm usually offtab.

+• But sometimes I'm asleep!
+If I don't respond.
+It's that, but I still read them if I wake up!

 • I'm an autistic awkward person, I usually don't start the conversation.

-• I'am extremely uncomfy with sex jokes directly to me!
-(Ex: I'm gonna fuck you.)
+• __I'am extremely uncomfy with sex jokes directly to me!__ (Ex: I'm gonna fuck you.)
 But I'm fine with sex jokes that isn't directed to me ^_^!!
   I just have a trauma from it so srry :P

 ━━━━━━━━༻❁༺━━━━━━━━